 By taxi: There is a taxi rank right outside Cambridge station.
 Ask for Downing Street.

 Walk or bike: Go to end of Station Road.
 Turn right at the war memorial statue.
 Keep straight for about a kilometre.
 Turn left on to Downing Street [large John Lewis store on the corner] and take second left into Tennis Court Road.
 Enter first gate on left [into the Downing Site].
 Genetics is the first building on your right.
-Next to the bike sheds at the far end of the building is the main entrance.
+The main door, and Reception, is at the far end of the building, near the bike sheds.

 By bus: When you come out of the station, turn left for all bus stops.
 Take a Citi1 or Citi3 bus from the station to the city centre.
-When you get off the bus, walk back the few yards down Emmanuel Street and turn left on to St Andrew's Street.
-Take the first right [Downing Street], then second left [Tennis Court Road].
+When you get off the bus, you shoould hopefully be on St Andrew's Street, near the entrance to th Grande Arcade shopping centre.
+Walk back, and past John Lewis.
+Take the first right [Downing Street] with John Lewis on your right, then second left [Tennis Court Road].
 Go through the first big gate on your left, and you will see the Genetics Department building on your right.
 The local bus company website can be found at : http://www.stagecoachbus.com/cambridge/index.html

 Driving into Cambridge

-This is not recommended, because of severe traffic problems in the narrow roads of the city, inadequate direction signs, confusing one-way systems, and the lack of free [or even reasonably charged] parking.
+This is not recommended, because of severe traffic problems in the narrow roads of the city, inadequate direction signs, confusing one-way systems, and very expensive parking charges.
 Unfortunately, there is no on-site parking available for visitors to the Department.
 The nearest parking facility is the Lion Yard multi-storey car park [follow signs].
 Park and ride services operate from some peripheral sites.
 For details see the Cambridge City Council Park & Ride website.

 Taxis in Cambridge